 Prove that is an irrational number.

-Therefore is divisible by 5 and also a is divisible by 5.
+This means that b2 is divisible by 5 and hence, b is divisible by 5.

 Kindly Sign up for a personalised experience

 - Past Year Papers

 - Textbook Solutions